FAQs Tier 3 & 4

 Yes.
 However, the information provided in the Statement of Cash Flows in Tier 3 is similar to that provided in the Statement of Receipts and Payments in Tier 4.

-Generally only Incorporated Societies that are also charities registered under the Charities Act 2005 are required to apply the XRB Standards.
+If your incorporated society is a charity registered under the Charities Act 2005 you continue to be required to apply the XRB Standards.

 This will depend on whether your charity is registered for GST.
 If your charity is GST-registered, you will prepare the charity’s financial statements on a GST-exclusive basis.
 If your charity is not GST-registered, you will prepare the charity’s financial statements on a GST-inclusive basis.